 The more you understand your body and how it functions, the better equipped you'll be at taking care of yourself to achieve optimal health.
 Our team of chiropractic professionals empower patients to take charge of your own health and future, educating you about your condition to decrease your need for future care.
 We've included the Patient Education section on our website to provide you with valuable, practical wellness information which you can incorporate into your lifestyle to improve the quality of your life.
-We hope you will turn to these pages whenever you have a question about health related issues and urge you to contact our practice at any time to make an appointment.
+And please contact our office at any time to make an appointment.

 The bony structures that allow your back and neck to easily move in different directions are called "facet joints."
 Facet joints provide about one-fifth of your lower back and neck's twisting stability.
 Facet joints are located in pairs at each vertebral level (except for the top vertebra) down your spinal cord.

 The surfaces of facet joints are coated with slippery cartilage, allowing them to glide freely as you move.
 Each joint is encased in a capsule that generates lubricant for the joint while it moves.

 When joints are injured in a traumatic event, or degenerate over time because of the aging process or disease, a wide variety of problemsand painoften result.